-The psychologist has also found the theory to be important when trying to understand conditions in which a person displays a deficit in empathizing (as in autism) and how extremely poor social interactions are a factor (as in antisocial personality disorder).
+Simply put, are brain cells that are activated in the same way when we perform an action and when we see someone else perform the same action.
+They help us to not only identify what someone is doing but also to perceive the intention or purpose of the action.
+Psychologists have also found the theory to be important when trying to understand conditions in which a person displays a deficit in empathizing (as in autism) and how extremely poor social interactions are a factor (as in ).
 The discovery of mirror neurons has also helped shed light on how we learn and develop speech.

 Interestingly, empathy is not a uniquely human trait.
 It is present among many animal species, including other primates.
 In fact, mirror neurons were first discovered by neurophysiologists working with macaque monkeys.
 Other species in which displays of empathic behavior have been identified include dolphins, rats, cats, and dogs (as many pet owners will attest to).
 Also, just like humans, some animals can empathize with animals of different species.

 Almost everyone possesses the ability to empathize at some level.
 However, it is estimated that between 15% and 20% of the population comprises highly sensitive persons (HSPs).
 They have an increased capacity for empathy, especially affective empathy.
 The traits associated with HSPs have been widely studied and repeatedly validated.
 Psychologist Elaine Aron, the author of The Highly Sensitive Person, points out that being an HSP is “normal” and that the high percentage of HSPs means the condition cannot be regarded as a disorder.